 After actual user stories for the current phase are chosen, the development process begins.

-To track the current working process, a task board is commonly used.
+To track the current working process, a task board (or Kanban) is commonly used.
 There are usually big cards with the names of particular user stories and a bundle of little sticky notes with a description of single tasks which are needed for implementation of this or that story.
 Each particular board is developed according to the specifics of a project.
 Let’s take a look at a small example.

 The cards can be arranged according to their importance.
 When work on a task has been started, the corresponding sticker is moved from the “To do” field to the “In progress” one.
 When work is completed, the sticker can be moved to the “Testing” field, and after the task is successfully tested, the sticker goes to the “Done” field.
 An example of how the Scrum task board can look like is shown below: